JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/concepts/ksql-architecture.md

 ![Diagram showing how the KSQL engine creates a physical plan for a KSQL statement](../img/ksql-statement-physical-plan.gif){.align-center}

-If the DML statement is CREATE STREAM AS SELECT or CREATE TABLE AS SELECT, the result from the generated Kafka Streams application is a persistent query that writes continuously to its output topic until the query is terminated.
+If the DML statement is CREATE STREAM AS SELECT or CREATE TABLE AS SELECT, the result from the generated {{ site.kstreams }} application is a persistent query that writes continuously to its output topic until the query is terminated.